Peaceful Gathering Place/ Aquene Mianau Ayeu

 Peaceful Gathering Place will be putting out a cook book in the near future.
 This cook book will serve many purposes, it will give those suffering from diabetes recipes, these desserts will be made with a natural sugar that even diabetics can have.
 The cookbook will also be used as a fundraiser for Peaceful Gathering Place bringing in monies that will be used to keep the Center open and will allow us to add new Programs.
 Please keep checking back to this site, the publication date will be announced soon.

-Aquene Kah Peantam (Peace&Prayers), Linda Morceau.
+Aquene Kah Peantam (Peace & Prayers)

 P.O.
 Box 3931